A few years back, you needed either a bottomless pit of money or coding skills to build an app. But now, things have changed.

 Pros

-• You own your code if you write it, meaning you have total control of your app environment, rather than relying on dev agencies or app builders
+- You have access to your code if you write it, meaning you have total control of your app environment, rather than relying on dev agencies or app builders

 Cons